Winter Greenhouse Gardening in a Growing Dome

 “I have a number of friends here in Pagosa Springs, Colorado, who have chosen not to heat their Growing Dome greenhouses.

 I have only heated my personal 22′ Growing Dome for one week in 15 years.
 That was after a week of no sun, followed by temperatures in the negative 20s!
-A little ice forming on the tank inspired me to heat it.” – Udgar Parsons, Growing Spaces Founder.
+A little ice forming on the tank inspired me to heat it.”

 Heating When Temperatures Drop Into Single Digits

-winter gardening heating example
+winter gardening heating example of a propane heater in a Growing Dome

 At Growing Spaces®, we tend to heat our Growing Domes when the temperature dips into single digits.
 We want to encourage growth throughout the winter, maintain winter produce for our staff, and present an inspiring environment for our customers to see.

 “Today’s high was 21 degrees Fahrenheit, and tonight will likely be in the minus teens.
-If we didn’t heat, the fig trees would survive and maybe some plants in the central bed like our cold-hardy vegetables, but all pond plants would die.” – Heather Gray, Growing Dome Gardener and Educator (February 3rd, 2022)
+If we didn’t heat, the fig trees would survive and maybe some plants in the central bed like our cold-hardy vegetables, but all pond plants would die.”

 We currently heat our Growing Domes in Pagosa Springs, Colorado, with small ceramic and radiant heaters.
 Electricity has been the more efficient option for us on account of our new solar panel additions.
-We also have Dyna Glo Tank Top heaters as a backup in our larger domes for when nights get into the sub zeros as small ceramic heaters don’t put out a lot of heat.
+We also have Dyna Glo Tank Top heaters as a backup in our larger domes for when nights get into the sub zeros as small ceramic heaters that don’t put out a lot of heat.

 Never Letting The Growing Dome Freeze